wazuh/wazuh-documentation/source/cloud-service/cold-storage/index.rst

 Access
 ------

-To access your cold storage you need an AWS token that grants permission on the AWS S3 bucket of your environment.
+To access your cold storage, you need an AWS token that grants permission on the AWS S3 bucket of your environment.
 This token can be generated using the Wazuh Cloud API.

 .. note::
    See the :ref:`Wazuh Cloud CLI <cloud_wazuh_cloud_cli>` section to learn how to list and download your cold storage automatically.

-As an example, we describe below the steps to follow in order to list the files of your cold storage:
+The following example describes the steps to follow to list the files of your cold storage:

 1. Before your start using the Wazuh Cloud API, you need an API key.
 To generate your API key, see the :ref:`Authentication <cloud_apis_auth>` section.

-2. Use the ``POST /storage/token`` endpoint of the :cloud-api-ref:`Wazuh Cloud API <tag/storage>` to get the AWS token to access the cold storage of a specific environment.
+2. Use the ``POST /storage/token`` endpoint of the :cloud-api-ref:`Wazuh Cloud API <tag/storage>` to get the AWS token and access the cold storage of a specific environment.
 In this example, we generate an AWS token valid for 3600 seconds for the environment `0123456789ab`.

    .. code-block::